httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 Token limitations:
 : In Structured Fields, tokens are required to begin with an alphabetic character or "\*", whereas HTTP tokens allow a wider range of characters.
 This prevents use of mapped values that begin with one of these characters.
 For example, media types, field names, methods, range-units, character and transfer codings that begin with a number or special character other than "*" might be valid HTTP protocol elements, but will not be able to be mapped to Structured Fields.

+Integer limitations:
+: Structured Fields Integers can have at most 15 digits; larger values will not be able to be represented in them.

 Empty Field Values:
 : Empty and whitespace-only field values are considered errors in Structured Fields.
 For compatible fields, an empty field indicates that the field should be silently ignored.